3x + 1 semigroup: The weak Collatz conjecture

 The weak Collatz conjecture asserts the following: "The 3x + 1 semigroup contains every positive integer."
-This was formulated by Farkas and it has been proved to be true as a consequence of the following property of the 3x + 1 semigroup:
+This was formulated by Farkas and it has been proven to be true as a consequence of the following property of the 3x + 1 semigroup:

 The 3x + 1 semigroup S equals the set of all positive rationals a/b in lowest terms having the property that b ≢ 0 (mod 3).
 In particular, S contains every positive integer.